 Creative Producer (Honey-tongued Theatre Productions)

-Filip Krenus is celebrating the fifth anniversary of setting up Honey-tongued Theatre Productions this year.
-When he set it up in 2012, he aimed to create a cultural bridge between the United Kingdom and South-Eastern Europe.
-He set up and produced the first festival of Croatian contemporary drama in London Short Shrift , which was sponsored by the Croatian Ministry of Culture and the Embassy of the Republic of Croatia in the United Kingdom.
+When Filip formed Honey-tongued Theatre Productions in 2012, he aimed to create a cultural bridge between the United Kingdom and South-Eastern Europe.
+He produced the first festival of Croatian contemporary drama in London Short Shrift , which was sponsored by the Croatian Ministry of Culture and the Embassy of the Republic of Croatia in the United Kingdom.
 The event featured five top Croatian playwrights and brought to London some of the best young Croatian actors and directors.

 He has launched Honey-tongued READINGS – a series of rehearsed readings of both British and South-Eastern European plays and has set up Honeybear Youth Theatre, the children’s theatre branch of Honey-tongued Theatre Productions.
 Hedgehog’s Home was its first production.
 In 2015 Filip has set up LittleBIG Shakespeare workshop series for young audiences.